Peach2Peach/groupHug/README.md

 Batching server that allows combining PSBT into a single batched transaction.

 The PSBTs have to be payouts in full (ie no change).
 Otherwise, the change output can be stolen.
+In other words, only PSBTs with 1 input and 1 output are accepted.
 The PSBT inputs have to be signed with SINGLE|ANYONECANPAY sig hash.

 The batching server collects all PSBTs and when a threshold is reached, all PSBTs are combined, an extra fee output added and then each input is signed by the server with the default ALL sig hash.